 So, in celebration of our favorite time of year, we’ve compiled a list of summer dos and don’ts for hearing aid users to keep in mind while out in the elements.

 Do: Store your hearing aid and hearing aid batteries in a cool, dry place

 Don’t: Leave your hearing aids in direct sunlight or in extreme heat, like inside your car

 Excessive heat can damage the delicate elements of your hearing aid, shortening its life.
 This damage is caused not only by the heat itself, but by the moisture that can develop inside the hearing aid as it endures severe temperature changes, like going from a cool, air-conditioned living room to the balmy heat of the backyard.
 Additionally, the outer casing is made of plastic, which is liable to melt in high temperatures.

-Don’t: Allow bacteria or fungi to grow on your hearing aid.
+Don’t: Allow moisture to sit on your hearing aid

 The hot, humid weather is ideal for germs, bacteria and fungi to grow and thrive, so regular cleaning is essential to keep your hearing aid free of unwanted guests.
 Small microbial towelettes are available that fit snugly in your purse, wallet or pocket, keeping sanitation always within reach.

 Do: Understand the difference between waterproof and water-resistant